2572 - Configuring DHCP High Availability in Universal DDI

 Creating an HA Group

-Applying a DHCP Config profile to an additional service host
+Applying DHCP Config profile

 Validating that a client can obtain an IP Address via DHCP